OneLead Logo

 Example:

-What it means: Someone changed the customer’s sales status.
+What it means: Someone changed the customer’s pipeline stage.

 What to do: Review the customer record if you need more context.